amr-ahmed-mohamed/pdsnd_github/README.md

 pandas: powerful Python data analysis library

-we used libraries "pandas , numby"
+we used libraries :
+ 1- pandas : It's a python lib
+ 2- numby" : It's a python lib